Office of Arts and Culture

 Just for Teens!

-Library will partner with Dallas Parks & Recreation to participate in the Teen All Access Pass.
-For Summer 2026, teens will visit any Dallas Public Library location with their pass and receive a free Teen DIY Kit that will include a fun activity designed just for teens.
+Dallas Public Library will partner with Dallas Parks & Recreation to participate in the Teen All Access Pass.
+This summer, teens can visit any Dallas Public Library location with their pass and receive a free Teen DIY Kit that will include a fun activity designed just for teens.
+Free Teen Programs are also available at select library locations.

 Dallas Park and Recreation